johnmidgley/opencola-alpha/README.md

 <br/>
 In order to use ZeroTier, you must create an account, set up a network, and run the client on any devices that are running or would like to access OpenCola.

-To create an account, simply go to [ZeroTier](https://www.zerotier.com/) and sign up.
+To create an account, go to [ZeroTier](https://www.zerotier.com/) and sign up.
 Once signed, up, navigate to your [networks](https://my.zerotier.com/network), which should look something like:
 <img src="img/zt-create-network.png" width="800" />

 Click "Create A Network".
 A network with a random name will be created, something like: